PostHog/posthog.com/contents/tutorials/beta-feedback.md

 Lastly, we want to get feedback on our new beta page from the users in our beta.
 We can add this without adding code using [surveys](/docs/surveys).

 To create a survey, go to the [surveys tab](https://app.posthog.com/surveys) in PostHog and click "New survey."
-Choose the [open feedback template](/templates/in-app-feedback-survey), fill out any details, and open the targeting section.
+Choose the [open feedback template](/templates/in-app-feedback-survey), fill out any details, and open the display conditions section.
 In this section, we target the `new-beta-page` feature flag and the `/beta` URL.
 This prevents non-beta users from getting the survey.
 Once done, click save and launch.

 ![Creating survey video](https://res.cloudinary.com/dmukukwp6/video/upload/v1710055416/posthog.com/contents/images/tutorials/beta-feedback/survey.mp4)